5 sad movies to cry on Netflix with difficult stories

 4- The photographer from Mathausen

-One of the most moving moments of the film is comparing the moment when the photographer, forcibly, clicks the family of a Nazi general and, in the end, takes pictures of a Jewish family of his own volition.
+One of the most moving moments of the film is to compare the moment when the photographer, forcibly, clicks the family of a Nazi general and, in the end, takes pictures of a Jewish family of their own volition.

 3- Invincible